- ABOUT US

 - The Chosen

-More often than not we lack the power to help us live our lives for God.
-Now this has nothing to do with the power source, God, but it does have everything to do with us.
+More often than not we lack the power that will help us live our lives for God.
+Now this has nothing to do with the power source, that is, God, but it does have everything to do with us.

 Back in 1998 there was a power shortage at an AT&T switching center that crashed their computer system leaving over a million New Yorkers without phone service.
 But it didn’t stop there.
 It also forced all New York airports to shut down for seven hours causing delays around the world.